Implementing real polyhedral homotopy

 \subsection{Certification of numerical solutions}

-Homotopy continuation is a heuristic that provides numerical approximations of solutions to a system of polynomial equations.
-Therefore, a posteriori certification for the correctness of these approximations may be necessary.
-We say a numerical approximation of a solution of a system $F$ is \emph{certified} if it can be refined up to arbitrary precision to an actual solution of $F$ by applying a suitable operator (e.g.\ Newton operator).
-Smale's $\alpha$-theory \cite[Chapter 8]{blum2012complexity} and Krawczyk method \cite[Chapter 8]{moore2009introduction} are commonly used for certification.
+Practical implementations of homotopy continuation rely on heuristics to compute numerical approximations of solutions to a system of polynomial equations.
+Therefore, \textit{a posteriori} certification for the correctness of these approximations may be necessary.
+We say a numerical approximation of a solution of a system $F$ is \emph{certified} if it can be refined up to arbitrary precision to an actual solution of $F$ that is uniquely contained in a neighborhood of the approximation by applying a suitable operator (e.g., the Newton operator).
+Smale's $\alpha$-theory \cite[Chapter 8]{blum2012complexity} and the Krawczyk method \cite[Chapter 8]{moore2009introduction} are commonly used for certification.
 Numerical root certification algorithms are implemented in software \texttt{alphaCertified} \cite{hauenstein2011alphacertified}, \texttt{NumericalCertification.m2} \cite{lee2019certifying} and the function \texttt{certify} in \texttt{HomotopyContinuation.jl} \cite{breiding2020certifying}.